How to clean your mountain bike - our top tips for keeping your bike spotless

 Step three - The finishing touches

-All is not completely done, however, as at the very least, you’ll need to bounce the bike to shake off any excess water and wipe the whole thing down with a clean cloth to kick start the drying process.
-Before relubricating your chain, it will need to be as dry as possible too.
+All is not completely done, however, as at the very least, you’ll need to bounce the bike to shake off any excess water and wipe the whole thing down with a clean cloth to kick-start the drying process.
+Before relubricating your chain, it needs to be dry.

 When the bike is nice and clean, it's a great time to check it over for damage and if you’re going for it, any stray bits of dirt that you’ve missed.
-Finally, if you’re one to add an extra hint of protection, you can apply that to your freshly cleaned bike as per the manufacturer's instructions, using another clean cloth.
+Finally, if you add a hint of protection, you can apply that to your freshly cleaned bike as per the manufacturer's instructions, using another clean cloth.

 The dos and don’t of bike cleaning

-Don’t wash your bike with it upside down - Many frames are built with drainage ports around the bottom bracket.
-Washing your bike will only introduce water into the interior of your frame unnecessarily.
+Don’t wash your bike with it upside down.
+Many frames are built with drainage ports around the bottom bracket.
+Washing your bike will only introduce water into the interior of your frame.

-Don’t use dry brushes - Brushes are great for freeing your bike of mud but they do have an abrasive quality.
-Scrubbing your brush without soaking it beforehand will increase the abrasion that’s possible with even the softest of brushes as there will be dirt present from the previous clean.
+Don’t use dry brushes.
+Brushes are great for freeing mud but they can be abrasive.
+Scrubbing your brush without soaking it beforehand will increase the likelihood of scratches, not to mention the possibility of dirt in the bristles from the previous clean.

-Do use a brush and bucket - While a hose makes bike cleaning much easier, there’s nothing wrong with a simple brush and bucket.
-Some brands offer a bike shampoo that’s designed for the deepest of cleans but can only be applied using a brush and bucket.
+Do use a brush and bucket.
+While a hose makes bike cleaning much easier, there’s nothing wrong with a simple brush and bucket.
+Some brands offer a bike shampoo designed for the deepest cleans but can only be applied using a brush and bucket.
 Just make sure the bucket is clean first.

-Don’t use a non-bicycle-specific jet wash - As hardy as they’re designed to be, your bike’s bearings don’t stand a chance against the sheer power of a pressure washer.
-Yes, it will save time but for the sake of your bike’s longevity, spend the extra time and be gentle.
+Don’t use a non-bicycle-specific jet wash.
+As hardy as they’re designed to be, your bearings don’t stand a chance against the sheer power of a pressure washer.
+Yes, it will save time but ultimately costs you money in the long run.

-Do wash your bike as soon as possible - The best opportunity to achieve the most thorough and easy to achieve clean is as soon as you can after your ride when the mud is still damp.
-Once it has dried on you’ll have more work on your hands as the mud will dry and cling to your bike’s paintwork.
-Many trail centres have a bike cleaning station where you can get an early rinse in for a small fee, or there are many portable washers on the market that'll do just as good a job.
-We quite like the Karcher OC3 portable cleaner.
+Do wash your bike as soon as possible.
+The best opportunity to clean your bike is straight after your ride – when the mud is still damp.
+Once it has dried, you’ll have more work on your hands as the mud will dry and cling to your bike’s paintwork.
+Many trail centres have a bike cleaning station where you can get an early rinse in for a small fee, or there are many portable washers on the market We quite like the Karcher OC3 portable cleaner or the Muc-Off Portable Pressure Washer.

 1 comments